Australia: The Land Where Time Began

 Because the Murray-Darling system passes though Australia's major food bowl, most of the water coming down the Murray is diverted for irrigation long before it reaches the sea.
 The amount reaching the sea before the present extremely dry time was only about 20 % of its full potential.
 Now it is danger of stopping flowing completely, as the farmers along various sections of its flow are reluctant to give up their irrigation water to keep the river flowing.
 The result is that the system is dying.
 It can no longer supply sufficient water to irrigate crops and still continue to flow to its mouth.

 One of the biggest problems for the continued flow of the Murray River in dry times is the growing of cotton at several places along its tributaries.
-Cubbie Station, the largest irrigated property in the Southern Hemisphere, is one of the biggest users of water from the system, with its water storage the size of Sydney harbour, using between 200,000 and 500,000 megalitres of water to irrigate its crops with a total area of 130 km2, of which cotton has a large water requirement, made even more environmentally unfriendly by the necessity to apply large amounts of pesticides and herbicides.
-Some say crops such as cotton and rice should not be grown in Australia because of the large water requirements.
+Cubbie Station, the largest irrigated property in the Southern Hemisphere, is one of the biggest users of water from the system, with its water storage the size of Sydney Harbour, using between 200,000 and 500,000 megalitres of water to irrigate its crops with a total area of 130 km2, of which cotton has a large water requirement, made even more environmentally unfriendly by the necessity to apply large amounts of pesticides and herbicides.
+Some say crops such as cotton and rice should not be grown in Australia because of their large water requirements.

 In New South Wales, other cotton producers withdraw large amounts of water from the Lachlan River, though on a smaller scale than Cubbie Station, but enough for the pumps to have caused the river to flow 'backwards' towards the pumps in dry times.